 -- return to top --

-The Mariners and Holland America Line team up in 2016 to bring the Mariners Get Well Tour to hospitals in the Northwest.
-Mariners players and the Mariner Moose visit kids and Veterans at local children's and Veteran's hospitals.
+The Mariners and Holland America Line teamed up in 2016 to bring the Mariners Get Well Tour to hospitals in the Northwest.
+Mariners players and the Mariner Moose visit kids and adults at local children's hospitals and cancer care facilities.

 Thank you to all who attended and supported the 2016 Hutch Award Luncheon.
 With your help, the gross proceeds of more than $545,000 were raised to benefit lifesaving research at Fred Hutch.
 For more information please call (206) 667-5492.

 In 2016, the Mariners hosted the ninth annual PLAY Campaign event at Safeco Field for kids from the Boys & Girls Clubs of King County.
 PLAY - which stands for Promoting a Lifetime of Activity for Youth - is a public awareness campaign developed by the Professional Baseball Athletic Trainers Society (PBATS) to combat child obesity.
 Mariners Athletic Trainers Rick Griffin and Rob Nodine joined Mariners players to encourage youth to be active, eat right, and sustain a healthy lifestyle.

 Every fan donation to the Wishing Well at Safeco Field during the 2016 season will benefit Pacific Northwest patients and families at Seattle Children's.

 On June 27, 2016, the Seattle Mariners hosted the 31st annual Cystic Fibrosis Mariners Care Golf Tournament at Broadmoor Golf Club to help find a cure for cystic fibrosis, a fatal disease afflicting children and young adults.
 The event, held annually since 1986, has raised over $5.5 million for the Cystic Fibrosis Foundation.